aplteam/Tatin/docs/TatinForContributors.md

 In order to create new versions of either the Client or the Server the following steps need to be executed:

-1. Change the `#.Tatin.Registry.Version` function; there is a `#.Tatin.Client.Version` as well as a `#.Tatin.Server.Version` function as well, but they both call `#.Tatin.Registry.Version` anyway.
+1. Change the `#.Tatin.Registry.Version` function; there is a `#.Tatin.Client.Version` as well as a `#.Tatin.Server.Version` function, but they both just call `#.Tatin.Registry.Version` anyway.

-1. Run either the `#.Tatin.Admin.MakeClient` or the `#.Tatin.Admin.MakeServer` function, but not both in the same workspace.

-   These functions put everything together needed to run either the Client or the Server.
-Eventually it is all copied into a ZIP file.
-The ZIP file will be saved in the `Dist/` folder and can be published as a release to GitHub.
+1. Run `#.Tatin.Admin.Make`

+   This function will first fire up a session and put together a Client.
+Along the process it might well ask some quesitons.

+   It will then fire up a second session and put together a Server.

+   Along the process any existing `.zip` files in the `Dist/` folder will be deleted, and new ones with the current version number will be created.
+These `.zip` files is what should be released on GitHub as a new release.

 Notes:

-* Both `Make` function close all open acre projects, so any changes you would make after calling them are _not managed by acre_!

-* In case you need to create both Client and Server you need to restart with a fresh instance of Dyalog after having called the first `Make` function.

 | Created:       | 2020-08-11
-| Latest update: | 2020-08-11
+| Latest update: | 2020-08-19